S5SS/dual-command/README.md

 ## To Enable Dual Command
 - Change your race to a 2X version of the race
 - Add a CPU and put it in the slot you would like to have as your second main
-- Set the CPUs race to the same race as you (must be 2X)
+- Set the CPU's race to the same race as you (must be 2X)
-- Enable the Dual Command option
-- Set the Dual Command Player Slot to the slot of the player who will dual command
-- Set the Dual Command Slave Slot to the slot of the CPU you just added

 ## Notes
-- The CPU's units will be given to you at the start of the game so make sure it is the same race as you (must be 2X) If they are not the same race you will not be able to build from their production
+- The CPU's units will be given to you at the start of the game so make sure it is the same race as you (must be 2X)
+- If they are not the same race you will not be able to build from their production